 Refer to the Department of Education section in this bulletin for the program outline.
 Program Advisor: D. Bowe.

 Bachelor of Arts in French

 Students intending to use Adventist Colleges Abroad (ACA) classes to major or minor in French must be advised by the program director before registering for classes.
-Program director: U. Benn.
+Program Director: D. Bowe.